 Network for Pan-Afrikan Solidarity

-Dr. Martin Luther King said it best about people-to-people solidarity, “Injustice anywhere is a threat to justice everywhere.
+Dr. Martin Luther King accurately captures the broad spirit of solidarity that is needed to complete the Emancipation Project, “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”
+Sisters and Brothers, the work of full emancipation is still with us and today’s commemoration is a time for the renewal of commitment to participate in movements for social justice and the rededication of our lives to not be silent in the face of exploitation.